The Shop Girls of Kimberly -Chapter One ‘Dress Up’

 It is time for me to head back out but my feet are like lead; they don’t want to go.
 I look at my watch.
 I have exactly an hour to go before mine and Erika’s shifts are over.
 I step back out to the shop floor and outside, poor Erika is standing there handing out blotters to rude and ignorant passer-bys.
 I walk out to join her.

-“Ah, I need to go ladies now” She puts her blotters and parfum down on the table.
+“Ah, I need to go to the ladies now” She puts her blotters and parfum down on the table.
 “I won’t be long”

 My eyes follow her into the shop, where Patricia is looking at me with beady eyes.
-Suddenly I am overcome with rebelliousness and not want to approach any passer-bys, just to tick her off.
+Suddenly I am overcome with rebelliousness.
 I start fiddling around with our makeshift stall, tidying up the already tidied table.
 I can see passer-bys giving me a once over glance and I ignore them, pretending to be busy in arranging my table.

 “Lana, you need to approach people” I hear Patricia’s voice by the entrance door.